bahree/docker-hello-world/README.md

 ```bash
 $ curl http://localhost:9999/cgi-bin/serverinfo.sh
 ```
-In the console, you should see something similart to the image below.
+In the console, you should see something similar to the image below.

 ![Hello World](./images/hello-world-curl.png)